open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

   implementationFactory)`: Adds a sampler into the `TracerProvider` using a factory function to create the sampler instance.

+**Note:** The factory functions accepting `IServiceProvider` may always be used regardless of how the SDK is initialized.
+When using an external service collection (ex: `appBuilder.Services.AddOpenTelemetry()`), as is common in ASP.NET Core hosts, the `IServiceProvider` will be the instance shared and managed by the host.
+When using "Sdk.Create" functions, as is common in .NET Framework hosts, the provider creates its own `IServiceCollection` and will build an `IServiceProvider` from it to make available to extensions.

 ## Configuration files and environment variables

 **Note:** This information applies to the OpenTelemetry SDK version 1.4.0 and